vxcall/toy-arms/README.md

 </div>

 # What's toy-arms?
-This library is meant to be created to try rust's capability for game hack use.
+This library is meant to be created to test rust's capability for game hacking.
+However, cuz I was too lazy and beginner this library is relatively high level, meaning it doesnt use either Nt or Zw API or PEB, TEB, context thing.
 Consider this as my training of rust, can't guarantee the quality of the code. long story short, windows api wrapper to ease hack development.

 # :pushpin: Table of contents